Multi-point distribution of discrete time periodic TASEP: Large-time asymptotics under relaxation time scale

 \subsection{Assumptions on the initial condition}

 We now state the assumptions on the sequence of the initial conditions $\vec y(L)$ under which we prove the limit theorem.
-The conditions are in terms of the global energy function and the characteristic function defined in Definition~\ref{def: globalenergy}. \begin{assum} We assume that the sequence of the initial profiles $\vec y=\vec y(L)$ satisfies the following three conditions as $L\to \infty$.
+The conditions are in terms of the global energy function and the characteristic function defined in Definition~\ref{def: globalenergy}.

+Recall that the finite-time formula \eqref{eq: multipoint general} involves a $m$-fold contour integral with respect to $\vec z=(z_1,\cdots,z_m)$ for $0<|z_m|<\cdots<|z_1|<\mathbbm{r}_c$ where the critical radius $\mathbbm{r}_c$ is defined in \eqref{eq: critical radius}.
+It turns out that we need to rescale the parameters $z_i$ to be close to the critical value $\mathbbm{r}_c$ in order to make the large time limits converge.